 Tips

 Depending on where you’re from, the idea of cheddar on apple pie either is shocking or right as rain.
-If you ask us, apple pie without cheese is like a kiss without the squeeze.
+If you ask us, apple pie without cheese is like peanut butter without the jelly, bacon without eggs, pumpkin without spice—you get the idea.
 To the skeptics out there, hear us out: cheddar and apple is a universally beloved pairing.
 It’s the ideal salty-sweet combo, on par with peanut butter pretzels and salted caramel.

-Why not take it one step further with a flaky pie crust and some extra sugar and spice?
-In this guide we’ll break down the history behind the tradition of cheddar on apple pie and share some of our favorite Wisconsin Cheese-inspired ways to combine cheddar and apples.
+So why not take it one step further with a flaky pie crust and some extra sugar and spice?
+In this guide, we’ll break down the history behind the tradition of cheddar on apple pie and share some of our favorite Wisconsin Cheese-inspired ways to combine cheddar and apples.

 The story of apple pie and cheddar goes back centuries.
-In fact, you can find mentions of apple pies adorned with cheddar cheese dating back to 17th century England!
 There are several ideas for how this delicious, yet controversial, trend started.
-Back in the 1700s, it was quite common to top pies with a dairy-based custard.
+Back in the 1700s, it was quite common in England to top pies with a dairy-based custard.
 Naturally, other dairy products like cheese followed.
+In fact, you can find mentions of apple pies adorned with cheddar cheese dating back to 17th century England, and American poet, Eugene Field, who lived in the mid-1800s, penned an ode entitled "Apple-Pie and Cheese".
+(You know it's serious business when poets get involved.)

 Widmer’s 8-Year Aged Cheddar: Made by legendary Master Cheesemaker Joe Widmer, Widmer’s aged cheddar is a textbook example of a cheese done very right.
-Loaded with rich, nutty, and complex flavor, you can actually taste the love that goes into this hand-made cheese.
-The richness of this cheddar is the ideal companion to the light acidity from the apples in pie.
+Loaded with rich, nutty, and complex flavor, you can actually taste the love that goes into this handmade cheese.
+The richness of this cheddar is the ideal companion to the light acidity of the apples in pie.

 Deer Creek’s The Doe: Deer Creek crafted an artisan cheddar that strikes a delicate balance between sweet and savory.
 The Doe is a bandaged-wrapped cheddar marbled with Madagascar bourbon vanilla bean, resulting in a lightly perfumed and velvety cheddar.

-When you top a homemade apple pie with this cheddar, you might not even need to add vanilla extract to your apple filling!
-Just make sure to buy more than you need—you’ll want to have leftover cheddar on hand to appreciate on its own.
-Trust us!
+When you top a homemade apple pie with this cheddar, the vanilla adds an extra note of warmth to the already heady combination of cinnamon and nutmeg in the filling.
+Just make sure to buy more of this cheese than you'll need.
+Trust us.
+You'll want to have leftover cheddar to enjoy on its own.

 Cheddar Apple Pie Bars